 The genetic approaches described above (and in most studies in this review) were conducted in strain ES114, a squid isolate from Kaneohe Bay, Hawaii, that is used widely as a canonical squid symbiont.
 In addition to the biofilm regulatory pathway, a number of approaches including forward and reverse genetics studies had identified factors in strain ES114 that were important for squid colonization (Stabb and Visick, 2013).
 However, only some V. fischeri strains can colonize squid.
 Therefore, to examine the genetic basis for this host colonization specificity, Mandel and colleagues conducted a comparative genomic analysis of strains ES114 and MJ11, the latter being a fish symbiont that does not colonize squid robustly (Mandel et al., 2009).
 The study determined that 91 % of ES114 genes were almost identical between the squid and fish symbiont, but that approximately 400 genes in each strain were unique.
 Analysis of these factors revealed that the squid biofilm regulator, RscS, was encoded in the squid symbiont but not in the fish symbiont.
-The known RscS target genes, sypA, sypB, …, sypR were encoded in both genomes and fairly conserved (>85 % amino acid identity).
+The known RscS target genes, sypA through sypR were encoded in both genomes and fairly conserved (>85 % amino acid identity).
 It was known previously that ES114 mutants that lacked RscS were unable to productively colonize the squid (Visick and Skoufos, 2001).
 Therefore, the study asked whether the absence of the regulator could explain the differential colonization phenotype.
 Introduction of RscS into strain MJ11 was sufficient to allow it to colonize the squid host.
 Phylogenetic analyses supported a model in which MJ11 was part of an ancestral group of V. fischeri that lacked rscS, and that this gene was acquired coincident with colonization of squid in the North Pacific Ocean (i.e., Japan and Hawaii).

-The idea that a single gene was sufficient to shift the animal hosts available to a bacterium was extreme but consistent with an emerging literature that individual loci could impact microbe-host specificity.
+The idea that a single gene was sufficient to shift the animal hosts available to a bacterium was extreme but consistent with emerging literature that individual loci could impact microbe-host specificity.
 Work in entomopathogenic nematodes showed that symbiotic Xenorhabdus nematophila requires the three-gene nilABC locus for colonization, and that expression of these factors in a heterologous symbiont is sufficient to enable colonization of Steinernema carpocapsae, the worm host that otherwise is specific for X. nematophila (Cowles and Goodrich-Blair, 2008).
 Small genetic changes in Yersinia pestis have been key to its ability to colonize new niches, including single gene acquisitions and even inactivation of a gene already present (Sun et al., 2008, 2014; Zimbler et al., 2015).
 In the human gut microbiome there are examples in which single gene changes have been critical; e.g., in Bacteroides fragilis, polysaccharide A (PSA) confers a key immunomodulatory benefit that cannot be obtained from the other seven capsular polysaccharides produced (Mazmanian et al., 2008).

 Studies on host colonization specificity in general, and biofilm formation in particular, have highlighted many of the strengths of the squid model.
 Imaging in situ was key to the initial discovery of the aggregates, forward genetics identified core exopolysaccharide synthetic and regulatory components, comparative genomics revealed the role of this pathway in the evolution and specificity of the association, and high-throughput genetic approaches are identifying additional levels of regulation.
 Additionally, this work highlights the value of model systems of beneficial bacteria, including Vibrio and Xenorhabdus models, to identify mechanistic details that resonate in beneficial and pathogenic colonization models.

-The Codeword is TCT
+The Code Word is TCT